TinyHistory: Lightweight Video History Embeddings via Two-Stage Context Learning

 \section{Method}

-We pretrain a video compression model with the objective to retrieve frames at arbitrary time positions, and simultaneously preserve frame details (Section~\ref{s31}).
-The pretrained compression model is then finetuned as a memory encoder for autoregressive video diffusion models (Section~\ref{s32}).
+We learn a history encoder $\phi(\cdot)$ through two-stage context learning (Fig.~\ref{fig:method}).
+The encoder maps a video history $\bm{H}$ into a lightweight embedding $\phi(\bm{H})$ that conditions an autoregressive DiT generator.
+Section~\ref{sec:encoder} details the encoder architecture.
+In Stage~I (Section~\ref{sec:stage1}), the encoder is pretrained on large-scale video data with a randomized frame query objective.
+In Stage~II (Section~\ref{sec:stage2}), the encoder is embedded into an autoregressive video diffusion model and repurposed to establish content-level consistency.

-\para{Preliminaries} We clarify the notation of a typical autoregressive video diffusion model.
-Unless otherwise noted, all ``frames'', ``pixels'', \etc, refer to latent concepts.
-We consider the typical Diffusion Transformers (DiTs) like Wan~\cite{wang2025wan} and HunyuanVideo~\cite{kong2024hunyuanvideo} with flow match scheduling.
-Rectified-flow models map noisy latents $\bm{X}_{t_i}\in\mathbb{R}^{T \times H \times W \times C}$ with
+\para{Preliminaries} Unless otherwise noted, all ``frames'', ``pixels'', \etc, refer to latent concepts.
+We consider Diffusion Transformers (DiTs) such as Wan~\cite{wang2025wan} and HunyuanVideo~\cite{kong2024hunyuanvideo} with rectified-flow scheduling.
+The noisy latents $\bm{X}_{t_i}\in\mathbb{R}^{T \times H \times W \times C}$ are formed by